browsermedia/bcms_seo_sitemap/README.markdown

     map.routes_for_bcms_seo_sitemap
     map.routes_for_browser_cms

-### 4. Add this the  following line to the browsercms.rb initializer
+### 4. Add the following line to the browsercms.rb initializer

     Cms::Settings.synchronize